PzGrenBtl-402/PzGrenBtl402/README.md

 - Get in and out of Marder through hatches
 - Ability to setup ladder on top of Marder (for breaching into buildings)
 - Add JSRS 2025 compatability
+- Replace mouse actions to switch AP and HE with weapon selection

 ### BWMod